jimratliff/GenoMac-user/README.md

 It may appear at first that the toolbar changes have not taken effect.
 It sometimes, mysteriously, takes a few logout/login cycles for the changes to be reflected.

 <div align="center"><strong>You will be automatically logged out.
-Please then log back into this account to continue the configuration.</strong></div>
+Please then log back into this account to continue the configuration.</strong></div>.

+This is meant primarily to be a bootstrap step, but it would need to be repeated (or revisited) if there were changes to the Dock/toolbar and/or additional QL plugins.
+Possibly a migration script would instead be run (to avoid overwriting user customizations).

 Note: At this point in development, it is unclear whether, for each bootstrapping operation, that operation needs to be performed (a) before or (b) after [§ Implement the initial set of macOS-related settings](#implement-the-initial-set-of-macos-related-settings).